How To Stay Fit In January Lockdown

 Don’t worry, you don’t have to be a personal trainer to know how to do it, but you do need some sort of data tracker because it’s way too easy to forget when was your last workout and what exactly have you done.

 You can have weekly or monthly plans, I prefer monthly because it’s easier to get motivated as you go along when you see what you have done so far.

-My favourite way of tracking this information is a magnetic fridge board.
+My favourite way of tracking any information is a magnetic fridge board.
 You don’t have to print out tons of papers and it can be easily altered by simply wiping away the text.
 You can use this for your food journal too!

 Or just use a calendar on your phone.